 Gone to Seed

-Gone to seed.
+Burned out, gone to seed.

-The blossoms are pale memories of their earlier flamboyance.
+are pale memories of their earlier flamboyance.

-Leaves curl and drop to the ground,
+Even though leaves curl and drop to the ground,

 It feels right and good,